MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/use-power-automate.md

 If both are true, SecOps marks the alert as legitimate travel and resolves it.
 A notification is posted in Microsoft Teams after the alert is resolved.

-## Connect Power Automate to Microsoft Cloud App Security
+## Connect Power Automate to Microsoft Defender for Cloud Apps

-To create the automation, you'll need an API token before you can connect Power Automate to Microsoft Cloud App Security (MCAS).
+To create the automation, you'll need an API token before you can connect Power Automate to Microsoft Defender for Cloud Apps.

 1. Click **Settings**, select **Security extensions**, and then click **Add token** in the **API tokens** tab.